richwhitjr/DistNN/README.md

 It also comes with an option to store everything in memory.
 Makes heavy use of the Storehaus library to abstract the data stores.

+To read more about the algorithm see http://en.wikipedia.org/wiki/Locality-sensitive_hashing

 ## Building
 There is a script (called sbt) in the root that loads the correct sbt version to build: